CSM celebrates 508 graduates during winter commencement on La Plata campus

 “Her compassion for my success was written within every email checking in with me for an entire year,” she added.
 “It was not just empowering, but such a blessing — and the world is simply a better place with Ms. Lydia Williams in it.”

-At just 19, Neko Ennis of Brandywine was this year’s youngest CSM graduate who also graduated a year early from Thomas Stone High School, where Ennis was valedictorian for the class of 2018.
+At just 19, Neko Ennis of Brandywine was this year’s youngest CSM graduate who also graduated a year early from Thomas Stone High School, where he was valedictorian for the class of 2018.

 Even though CSM wasn’t his first choice for higher education, Ennis said he can’t imagine having attended anywhere else.